Energy policy of the United Kingdom: Nuclear power

 Following the UK Government's January 2008 decision to support the building of new nuclear power stations, EDF announced that it plans to open four new plants in the UK by 2017.
 It is unlikely that more nuclear power stations will be built in Scotland as the Scottish Government is opposed.

 Renewable energy

 From the mid-1990s renewable energy began to contribute to the electricity generated in the United Kingdom, adding to a small hydroelectricity generating capacity.
-Renewable energy sources provided for 6.7 per cent of the electricity generated in the United Kingdom in 2009, rising to 11.3% in 2012.
+Renewable energy sources provided for 6.7% of the electricity generated in the United Kingdom in 2009, rising to 11.3% in 2012.

 By mid-2011, the installed capacity of wind power in the United Kingdom was over 5.7 gigawatts and the UK was ranked as the world's eighth largest producer of wind power.
 Wind power is expected to continue growing in the UK for the foreseeable future, RenewableUK estimates that more than 2 GW of capacity will be deployed per year for the next five years.
 Within the UK, wind power is the second largest source of renewable energy after biomass.